realestninja/i3-individual-workspace-actions/README.md

 The end of that line is the argument that we pass.
 In this case it is `loremipsum` which will be the key that will be used when looking for actions in the config file.

 When pressing mod+F2 it will now open the *w3schools* website in your browser as default.
-When on WS7, it will instead open *unsplash* in your browser.
+When on WS7, it will instead open the *unsplash* website in your browser.

 ## Example config
 ```